Kornweiss-Medical-LLC/KMLLC/docs/111320_appendicits.md

 Blunt graspers are used to move the bowels in order to expose the appendix, which in my case was anterior, superficial, pointing downwards and located within the peritoneum - closest to letter A below.

 ![Appendix Anatomic Variants](images/appendiceal_anatomic_variants.png)
-Fowler, George Ryerson.
+Anatomical Variants of the Vermiform Appendix - Fowler, George Ryerson.
 1900.
 A Treatise on Appendicitis.
 J.B.
 Lippincott.
 P. 29

 Once the appendix is located, the surgeon may still have to separate it from adjacent bowel, lymphatics, and connective tissue by carefully separating tissues.
 Once the appendix is fully isolated, it can be cut away at its base where it empties into the cecum (the very beginning part of the colon).
 This can be done in numerous ways, but it is now most commonly done using a tool that cauterizes the bowel and delivers a line of special staples across the base of the appendix.
 This simultaneously separates the appendix from the bowel and seals the base of the appendix all at once.